How Much Do Built-In Bookshelves Cost in 2025?

 Do Built-In Bookshelves Increase Home Value?

-Built-ins maximize your space and offer a custom look that many buyers find attractive, potentially increasing your resale value.
+Built-in bookshelves make the most of your square footage and give the room a polished, custom look that can boost resale value.
 Compared to other home improvements, built-in bookshelves can offer a favorable return on investment (ROI), especially when you use quality materials and hire a pro.

-Factors contributing to increased home value include increased functionality, as the shelves provide practical storage solutions that appeal to a broad range of buyers.
+One factor contributing to home value is increased functionality, as the shelves provide practical storage solutions that appeal to a broad range of buyers.
 Additionally, built-in bookshelves improve the overall aesthetics of a room, creating a cohesive and refined appearance.
 Safety is also a consideration, as built-ins are securely attached and don’t risk tipping over like freestanding units.

 To maximize your ROI, choose designs and materials that complement your home's style, and prioritize quality workmanship.
 While high-end materials like hardwood, glass, or marble can increase the initial cost, they may also yield a higher return due to their durability and visual appeal.